 - The Principal will direct teachers to take attendance using their paper rosters and report back to School Leaders by email (during a lockdown) or in person (at an evacuation site).
-Teachers should report three pieces of information: - 2.
-Number of students present in their classroom at that time (headcount Police may want this information); - a.
-Names of any students on the roster who aren't currently in the classroom; - b.
+If email is unavailable, staff members will utilize SMS messaging and/or communicate via two way radio.
+Teachers should report three pieces of information: - a.
+Number of students present in their classroom at that time (headcount Police may want this information); - b.
+Names of any students on the roster who aren't currently in the classroom; - c.
 Names of any students who are not on the roster but are in the classroom - i.
 Note: Rosters for the entire school are printed and included in the safety clipboard in each room.
 If for some reason the teacher doesn't have a paper roster, one can be generated in Powerschool by pulling the Weekly Attendance Summary (Meeting) Report and navigating to the page for that cohort. - A school leader will access the online attendance system and pull a Summary Report to generate daily attendance by grade.
-(If the school is unable to access the report, a school leader will contact a Rocketship national/regional staff member to pull this report remotely). - 4.
+(If the school is unable to access the report, a school leader will contact a Rocketship national/regional staff member to pull this report remotely). - 3.
 The Office Manager will give the other school leaders the student sign-in/out sheets.
-If the OM can't leave the Front Office, the OM can scan the sheet and email it around. - 5.
+If the OM can't leave the Front Office, the OM can scan the sheet and email it around. - 4.
 As teachers report in, school leaders (AP, BOM, Principal) should compile the information from teachers, PowerSchool, and the sign-out sheet to account for every student on the roster who isn't currently in their teacher's classroom.
-These students may be absent that day, they may have left school early, or they may be in another teacher's classroom. - 6.
+These students may be absent that day, they may have left school early, or they may be in another teacher's classroom. - 5.
 If a student is still missing, the Principal should contact the child's family to confirm that the child was at school that day and did not leave early.
 If the child is still unaccounted for, the Principal should search for the child or notify the police.